 Each classroom has an attractive reading area and children enjoy selecting favourite texts to read.
 The School Library Service (SLS) provides an excellent range of books linked to topics each term for each class as well as sets of fiction and guided reading books at age-appropriate levels.
 We have a well-stocked library from which children are encouraged to borrow books regularly to take home.
 We also have comprehensive, progressive reading schemes organised into colour bands, to meet the needs of our children including an online reading scheme (Bug Club).

-The teaching of phonics is prioritised in EYFS and KS1 to enable children to develop skills to read with increased fluency (see Phonics at St Peter’s information).
+Using the 'Little Wandle' phonics scheme, the teaching of phonics is prioritised in EYFS and KS1 to enable children to develop skills to read with increased fluency (see Phonics at St Peter’s information).
 As children progress through school, higher order reading skills such as inference and deduction, are developed using strategies such as OWI (Observe, Wonder, Infer) and VIPERS (Vocabulary, Inference, Prediction, Explains, Retrieve, Summarise) sessions.
-Story time sessions take place daily in each class to promote a love of books and a weekly Lunchtime Reading Club takes place which children enjoy.
+Story time sessions take place daily in each class to promote a love of books.
 ERIC time (Everyone Reading in Class) is enjoyed by several classes.

 Children experience a wide range of texts through weekly guided reading sessions, individual reading, library sessions and class texts linked to English lessons and topics (see Key Texts).
 Texts will be read in a variety of ways e.g. by the teacher to the class, shared reading with the teacher and the class or individuals chosen to read to the class, depending on the activity and learning objectives.